[Solved] Is it possible to invalidate mod_expire to force reload?

 An alternative solution is to have the .html caching for, say 1 hour, or 1/2 day.
 When you want to change the .css, you change the name of the .css file and update the .html file.
 The original .css is cacheable for 1 month and the new .css (with a different name) is cacheable for 1 month.

-RE: [Solved] Is it possible to invalidate mod_expire to force reload? - Added by l3u about 1 year ago
+RE: [Solved] Is it possible to invalidate mod_expire to force reload? - Added by l3u over 2 years ago

 Too bad.
 Thanks for the clarification anyway :-)